 Best times to trade

 Not all times of day are created equal.
-During a particular trading session the major currency of that market will be traded more.
+During a particular trading session the major Forex Canada of that market will be traded more.
 So if you are trading during the Sydney session, it is likely that the EUR/USD pair will not be heavily traded, because the markets will be focused on AUD and NZD pairs.
 In other words, if you want to turn a profit trading, you should focus on currency pairs where the trading sessions are open.